latchset/luksmeta/luksmeta.8.md

 ## OVERVIEW

 The `luksmeta` utility enables an administrator to store metadata in the gap between the end of the LUKSv1 header and the start of the encrypted data.
+This is useful for storing data that is available before the volume is unlocked, usually for use during the volume unlock process.

 The metadata is stored in a series of UUID-typed slots, allowing multiple blocks of metadata.
 Although the `luksmeta` slots are inspired by the LUKS slots, they are functionally independent and share only a casual relationship.
+Slots merely provide a hint that a given chunk of metadata is associated with a specific LUKSv1 password (in a slot with the same number).
+However, `luksmeta` itself is indifferent to the relationship between a LUKSv1 slot and the correspondly numbered `luksmeta` slot, with one exception (detailed below).

 After a LUKSv1 volume is initialized using `cryptsetup`(8), it must also be initialized for metadata storage by `luksmeta init`.
 Once this is complete,